saolof/languageshootout.jl/README.md

 # languageshootout.jl
-implementations of the language shootout for the Julia programming language.
+Personal repository for the implementation of some benchmarks for the The Computer Language Benchmarks Game, in the Julia programming language.